 Because squatting is one of the most fundamental movements, if you want to read up on fundamental movements, have a look at the articles

 In very simple words, the word ‘back’ in the Back Squat refers to the bar position.
 Yes, you have the bar on your back or better neck.
+Check out the section of Bar Placement for the Squat from Stronglifts

 There are slight variations in the Back Squat and some people refer to a High Bar Back Squat and a Low Bar Back Squat.

 With the High Bar Back Squat technique, you place the bar high on your shoulder/neck, with the Low Bar Back Squat technique.
-The difference between High Bar Back Squat vs Low Bar Back Squat would go beyond the scope of this article and will be the subject of a separate article.

 In a nutshell, the High Bar Back Squat technique requires you to stay more upright and allows you to descend a bit lower and the Low Bar Back Squat technique allows you to lean further forward, engage your posterior chain more and generally allows for greater loads to be lifted but also sacrifices depth of the squat.